top of page

 -Chuang Tzu

-The goal of prolonging life without comprehensive evaluation and consideration for the quality of life is where Slow Medicine parts from mainstream medical practice in the treatment of the elderly patient.
+The goal of prolonging life without comprehensive evaluation and consideration for the quality of life is where Slow Medicine parts from mainstream medical practice in the treatment of an elderly patient.

 The term Slow Medicine was coined by Dr. Dennis McCullough, a Dartmouth geriatrician and medical director at Kendal’s Continuing Care Retirement Community in Hanover, New Hampshire.
 He is the author of “My Mother, Your Mother: Embracing Slow Medicine, the Compassionate Approach to Caring for your Aging Loved One.”